Broad Ripple Park Carousel

 Broad Ripple Park Carousel (Note: Also known as White City Carousel and Children's Museum Carousel.) is an antique carousel in The Children's Museum of Indianapolis.
 It was installed in 1917 at an amusement park near the White River in Indianapolis, Indiana, where it remained until the building housing it collapsed in 1956.
 The ride's mechanism was destroyed, but the animals were relatively unscathed and put into storage by the park's owners, the Indianapolis Department of Parks and Recreation.
-The animals were carved by the Dentzel Carousel Company some time before 1900 but were assembled by the William F. Mangels carousel company, which also supplied the engine powering the ride.
+The animals were carved by the Dentzel Carousel Company sometime before 1900, but were assembled by the William F. Mangels carousel company, which also supplied the engine powering the ride.

-The Children's Museum of Indianapolis acquired its first two carved animals from the ride in 1965, and the last few wooden animals in 1973.
+The Children's Museum of Indianapolis acquired its first two carved animals from the ride in 1965 and the last few wooden animals in 1973.
 The museum planned to sell some to finance the restoration of others until the director of the museum, Mildred Compton, was convinced by carousel enthusiasts that the museum should instead restore all the animals and recreate the working carousel.
 Restoration of the carved animals began in 1966 and was only finished with the restoration of the entire carousel in 1977.
 No space had been allocated for the display of such a large exhibit in the museum's planned new building, which meant some re-designing was necessary to allow its installation on the fifth floor.
-A 1919 Wurlitzer band organ model #146, a type manufactured only for carousels, was also installed.
+A 1919 Wurlitzer band organ model No. 146, a type manufactured only for carousels, was also installed.
 As restored, the carousel is 42 ft wide and has a total of 42 animals, including – as well as the usual horses – goats, giraffes, deer, a lion, and a tiger.
 It was designated a National Historic Landmark in 1987.